vybeauregard/Yii2-Cupcakes/README.md

 `batchInsert()` allows us to pre-populate the table with data as the table is created.
 This is helpful if you know ahead of time what data records will be required in the table.
 [Here are the Yii2 docs on `batchInsert()`](http://www.yiiframework.com/doc-2.0/yii-db-migration.html#batchInsert()-detail).

-Once the migration file is saved, return to the command line and execute `./yii migrate/up`.
+Once the migration file is saved, return to the command line and execute `./yii migrate`.
 You will be prompted to confirm the alteration, then the cupcakes table will be created.

 ##Models
 > _[Do a little turn on the catwalk](http://youtu.be/YFmsgHfuXpA#t=56)_